richi1717/easter-eggs/README.md

 Konami: (`Start` would actually just be return/enter instead)
 <img src="https://vignette.wikia.nocookie.net/contra/images/4/49/Konami_Code_-_01.jpg/revision/latest/scale-to-width-down/300?cb=20171125105020" alt="Konami Code" />

+When you enter the Konami code, velociryan will bounce in and out of the bottom of your app.
+A DELIGHT if I may say so myself.
 ### Enjoy

 This was written to mainly enter into the world of open source and npm.